 “I saw how the reconstructive surgery rejuvenated her and how it can change people’s lives for the better,” Dr. Gillespie says.

-Dr. Gillespie performed well on his licensing exams and ultimately secured a residency position at his top-choice program.
+He performed well on his licensing exams and ultimately secured a residency position at his top-choice program.
 He thinks SGU has a lot to do with shaping both his career and who he is today.

 “It was a great place to train, and I became friends with people from every walk of life,” Dr. Gillespie reflects.
 “SGU brings everybody together under one solid premise: to learn and to become a well-rounded doctor.”